Culinary Arts Management

 Julio Chavez 2018 National Student Chef of the Year

-Julio has been crowned the "2018 National Student Chef of the Year" by the American Culinary Foundation ACF Chefs in New Orleans where he has been competing against contenders from around the country!
+Julio was crowned the "2018 National Student Chef of the Year" by the American Culinary Foundation ACF Chefs in New Orleans where he competed against contenders from around the country!